 Secondly, there is the PixProof Gallery section, which provides the necessary specific settings, as following:

-- Gallery — Allows you to enrich your gallery with images by clicking on the three pictures icons;
+- Gallery — This allows you to enrich your gallery with images by clicking on the three pictures icons;

-- Client Name — Allows you to enter the client name which will be displayed in the FrontEnd;
+- Client Name — This allows you to enter the client name, which will be displayed in the FrontEnd;

-- Date — Allows you to enter the date of the gallery;
+- Date — This allows you to enter the date of the gallery;

-- Photos Display Name — Allows the identifications of each photo by Unique IDs, Consecutive IDs, File Name, Unique IDs and Photo Title, Consecutive IDs and Photo Title;
+- Photos Display Name — This allows the identifications of each photo by Unique IDs, Consecutive IDs, File Name, Unique IDs and Photo Title, Consecutive IDs and Photo Title;

-- Client .zip archive — Allows you to upload a .zip archive so the client can download it via the Download link.
+- Client .zip archive — This allows you to upload a .zip archive so the client can download it via the Download link.
 Leave it empty to hide the link.

 Step 4 – Password Protected Gallery

-Now that you have setup the Proof Gallery, all you have to do is to set a password by going up to the Publish Panel→ Visibility → Edit→ Password Protected.
+Now that you have set up the Proof Gallery, all you have to do is set a password by going up to the Publish Panel→ Visibility → Edit→ Password Protected.